MattHodge/matthodge.github.io/_posts/2015-11-08-setup-windows-10-for-chef-and-powershell-dsc-development.md

 * Open PowerShell
 * Run the following commands to install some handy Atom packages

-{% highlight powershell %}
+{% gist 35c585bfd3f59b4c6610 %}
-# Linter to validate the code as you are typing
-apm install linter

-# Install rubocop gem
-gem install rubocop

-# Linter for ruby
-apm install linter-rubocop

-# Rubocop auto corrector
-apm install rubocop-auto-correct

-# Create a rubocop.yml configuration file to ignore warnings for line endings.
-Details here https://github.com/bbatsov/rubocop/blob/master/README.md
-Set-Content -Path ~/.rubocop.yml -Value 'Metrics/LineLength:','  Enabled: false'

-# Useful for removing Windows line endings
-apm install line-ending-converter

-# Gives a view of your entire document when it is open in atom
-apm install minimap

-# monokai theme for atom
-apm install monokai
-{% endhighlight%}

 ## Setup Git SSH Keys

 You should be using source control for your Chef recipes and PowerShell scripts.
 Warren Frame has an excellent blog on the topic specific to PowerShell [here](https://ramblingcookiemonster.github.io/GitHub-For-PowerShell-Projects/).

-To work with git repositories, it is best to use ssh keys.
+The best way to authenticate with git repositories is via ssh keys.
 On Windows, the ssh keys live under your user directory in a `.ssh` folder, for example `C:\Users\YourName\.ssh`

-Setting up ssh keys on Windows for GitHub and BitBucket can be a bit of a pain, but the below will guide you through the process
+Setting up ssh keys on Windows for GitHub and BitBucket can be a bit of a pain, but the below will guide you through the process.

+{% gist b2eed7c9202af5c166d2 %}

 ## Download Vagrant Boxes